-Hello, for more than 30 years, I have been professionally involved in health rehabilitation, nowadays also as co-owner of a rehabilitation facility.
+Hello, for more than 30 years, I have been professionally involved in health rehabilitation, nowadays also as a co-owner of a rehabilitation facility.
 We have been offering ginseng as a supportive remedy for a long time.
 Depending on what you write about ginseng about inflammation , immunity and convalescence, it is quite similar to wobenzyma.
 I wanted to ask if ginseng and wobenzym can be used at the same time and what is their comparison.
 Thank you.
 Jana P.

 Hello, Mrs. Jano.

 - There is no problem with the simultaneous use of ginseng and Wobenzy.

 Both ginseng and Wobenzym are harmless and have no side effects.
 Gensen and Wobenzy do not make sense to treat Paracelsus drugs because they practically do not have a toxic dose.
 From a chemical point of view, they are completely unrelated - Wobenzym is a patent mixture of proteases , while ginseng is the most important triplepenoid saponins - panaxosides .
-Wobenzym and ginseng act on completely different sections of biochemical pathways: Wobenzym cleaves peptide bonds in extracellular space, while ginseng panaxosides act primarily on receptors inside cells.
-It is therefore possible to combine them without limitation.
+Wobenzym and ginseng act on completely different sections of biochemical pathways: Wobenzym cleaves peptide bonds in the extracellular space, while ginseng panaxosides act predominantly on receptors within cells.
+Therefore, they can be combined unlimited.